Rational Team Concert Code Review

 Conclusion

-Rational Team Concert (RTC) code review was first released in version 6.0.1.
-It is integrated with RTC work items and Jazz SCM to provide developers with a seamless, low overhead work flow that is simple to use, effective and efficient.
-RTC code review supports formal or lightweight reviews, and enables effective collaboration regardless of whether teams are co-located or dispersed geographically.
+Engineering Workflow Management (EWM) code review is integrated with RTC work items and Jazz SCM to provide developers with a seamless, low overhead work flow that is simple to use, effective and efficient.
+EWM code review supports formal or lightweight reviews, and enables effective collaboration regardless of whether teams are co-located or dispersed geographically.
 A simple user interface allows for easy annotation of lines of code, comparison of before and after files states, and issue management.
 Traceability and reporting support auditability and metrics to drive continuous improvement.

-This article highlights some of the features of RTC code review.
+This article highlights some of the features of EWM code review.
 It explained the key components of the tool and how to quickly set it up for your projects.
 It shows how to start a review, manage issues and changes throughout the review cycle, and how to complete the review.
-For more details and video demonstrations, please refer to the references below.

 References